nmantani/FileInsight-plugins/README.md

     Identify file type of selected region (the whole file if not selected)
   * Find PE file
     Find PE file from selected region (the whole file if not selected)
+  * Parse file structure
+    Parse file structure of selected region (the whole file if not selected) with Kaitai Struct
   * Show metadata
     Show metadata of selected region (the whole file if not selected) with ExifTool
   * Strings